-- 9.05.1 The boat's spinnaker configuration shall be declared by the owner and recorded as one of four (4) permitted types: - a) Symmetric: all spinnakers are symmetric, spinnaker pole(s) allowed. - b) Centerline Asymmetric: no spinnaker pole or whisker pole allowed, spinnakers shall be tacked on the centerline of the boat. - c) Centerline Asymmetric with pole: A declared spinnaker pole or whisker pole whose length does not exceed J may be carried for the purpose of winging out a headsail headsail to weather and shall comply with 10.05 f)..
-Spinnakers shall be tacked on the centerline of the boat. - d) Asymmetric: asymmetric and symmetric spinnakers allowed, spinnaker pole(s) allowed. - 9.05.2 Spinnaker Pole Length (SPL).
-SPL shall be the length of the spinnaker pole when forced outboard in its fitting on the mast and set in a horizontal position athwartships, measured from the center line of the boat to the extreme outboard end of the pole and any fittings used when a spinnaker is set. - 9.05.3 Tack Point of Spinnaker (TPS).
+- 9.05.1 The boat's spinnaker configuration shall be declared by the owner and recorded as one of four (4) permitted types: - a) Symmetric: all spinnakers are symmetric, spinnaker pole(s) allowed. - Centerline Asymmetric: no spinnaker pole or whisker pole allowed, spinnakers shall be tacked on the centerline of the boat. - c) Centerline Asymmetric with pole: A declared spinnaker pole or whisker pole whose length does not exceed J may be carried for the purpose of winging out a headsail headsail to weather and shall comply with 10.05 f)..
+Spinnakers shall be tacked on the centerline of the boat.

+- d) Asymmetric: asymmetric and symmetric spinnakers allowed, spinnaker pole(s) allowed. - 1.
+Spinnaker pole length (SPL) the horizontal distance from the forward face of the mast spar, ignoring any fittings and tracks, measured on or near the centerline of the boat, to the extreme outboard end of the spinnaker pole. - 2.
+Tack Point of Spinnaker (TPS).
 TPS shall be the horizontal distance from the foreside of the mast at its lowest point above the deck or coach roof to the point of attachment at deck level of the foremost tacking point of an asymmetric spinnaker or to the extreme forward end of any bowsprit in its maximum extended position.